sogaiu/alc.start-repl/README.md

   <https://github.com/djpowell/liverepl>

   However, it doesn't appear to work with Java >= 9.
 (FWIW, looks like it can be fixed by tweaking some class loader related things, and I may have gotten it working.)

+* A modified version of clojure.tools.cli is included.

+* A modified version of clojure.main/repl is included.